WesternCyber/Hacking-101-WriteUp/cracking-wpa2psk.md

 ### Step 3 - Capture a handshake
-As previously mentioned, we need to capture the four-way handshake in order to attempt to crack the password.
+As previously mentioned, we need to capture the four-way handshake in order to attempt to crack the passphrase.
 We'll do this with airodump-ng which will require the information we acquired in the previous steps.
 The command is as follows:

 `airodump-ng --channel 11 --bssid 44:E9:DD:49:A2:EA --write handshake wlp3s0mon`